Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Introduction

+Finally, our empirical findings highlight the important role of learning about demand from consumer purchases in dynamic pricing.
+These findings resonate with recent studies showing that firms can improve their pricing performance by learning from consumer characteristics or realized sales, whether through personalized \citep{dube2023personalized} or updated market information \citep{huang2020learning}.
+The importance of information and demand learning for dynamic pricing has also been emphasized in the theoretical literature, including \cite{lin2006dynamic}, \cite{aviv2002pricing}, and \cite{den2015dynamic} (see also \cite{den2015dynamicsingle} for a comprehensive survey).
+To our knowledge, we are the first to quantify these effects using real-world data on dynamic pricing behavior.

-The rest of the paper is organized as follows.
-In Section 2, we present the context and our data.
-Section 3 displays the demand model and defines the various counterfactual revenues we consider afterwards.
-Section 4 is devoted to the identification and estimation of the demand and counterfactual revenues.
-Section 5 presents the results.
+The rest of the article is organized as follows.
+Section 2 develops our new identification strategy for demand estimation.
+Section 3 presents the data, institutional context and estimates the demand for train tickets.
+We use our estimates in Section 4 to study the optimality of pricing at iDTGV.
 The appendix includes a microfoundation of our demand model, results based on aggregate data, formulas used to compute counterfactual revenues, robustness checks and the proofs of our identification results.